sebascert/itesm-missing-semester/CONTRIBUTING.md

 3. The git history must be clean and [commits](#commits) must be consistent with the project style.
-4. Make sure to validate the sources modified by using the scripts `devtools/format.sh` and `devtools/format.sh` before uploading your PR.
+4. Make sure to validate the sources modified by using the scripts `devtools/format.sh` and `devtools/check.sh` before uploading your PR.
+5. Fix PR Check errors if they come up, no PR will get merged with failing checks.

 ## Commits